automl/SMAC3/docs/pages/getting_started/installation.rst

 extras <https://setuptools.pypa.io/en/latest/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies>`_:

-For convenience, there is also an all meta-dependency that installs ``all`` optional dependencies:
+For convenience, there is an all meta-dependency that installs ``all`` optional dependencies:

 .. code-block::